KeldenPDorji/KeldenPDorji.github.io/_posts/2024-04-1-DBS101_FlippedClass7.md

 ### Disk Storage Management:

-Both the allocation and deallocation of disk blocks should be efficient mechanisms so that the database manages its storage space appropriately, minimizes fragmentation, and ensures good performance.
+The allocation as well as the deallocation of disk blocks should be well-performed maneuvers so that the database consumes the necessary storage space in an appropriate way, minimizes the fragmentation, and maximizes the performance of its database.

-Proper handling of disk block read and write operations is essential for ensuring data integrity and consistency.
+Consistent performance of disk block transfer operations bears significance in a file system as it guarantees integrity and consistency of data.

-Defragmentation techniques help maintain contiguous disk blocks, improving read and write performance.
+Runs of consecutive units of data are effective for read and write operations.

 ### RAID Configuration:

-Choosing the appropriate RAID level is important for balancing performance, redundancy, and cost requirements.
+RAID level selection is a key issue of achieving an optimum balance among performance, duplicity and cost.

-The benefits of using striping, mirror jsoning,'uq, and parity calculations for RAID are data availability, fault tolerance, and performance in read/write.
+The advantages of raid striping,and jsoning, parity for raid are availability of data, fault tolerance, and performance during read / write.

-Care should be taken during handling cases like disk failure and rebuild processes, maintaining integrity in data and also minimizing downtime.
+One must ensure care to deal with scenarios that include cases like disk failure and dedicated logical volumes to keep the data integrity intact while minimizing or reducing the time of downtime also.

 ### Buffer Pool Management: